18 mins read

 6. Vacha or Sweet flag helps to improve memory and cognition and can be used to improve brain cell health.

-Ayurvedic diet for anxiety
+Ayurvedic Diet for Anxiety

 1. Herbal tea with chamomile, indian vetiver, coriander helps you in calming your pitta and vata dosa to help relieve anxiety.